AlexKutepov/AlexKutepov/README.md

 ### Hi there 👋
 Hi, I'm Alexander Kutepov.
 I'm a team lead and a just developer, I had created different things in different technologies.
 Sometimes it was a math or a programming language, sometimes it was an UI and etc.

+Here, inside is something that I can give for the community for the MIT license.